Who Are we?

 As a community‐engaged educator and photographer, I am passionate about the role of art in mental health struggles, and community‐based social justice projects.
 My family has been involved in mental health advocacy work from the time we lost my brother to suicide 18 years ago.
-Since then, I have completed a PhD dissertation about love and belonging, and what it means to exist alongside one another in this world; facilitated art‐based workshops with the intention of honouring participants' voices and individual stories; honed my own professional practice as a portrait photographer; and taught at the university level always with an eye toward empowering young people.
+Since then, I have completed a PhD dissertation about love and belonging, and what it means to exist alongside one another in this global world; facilitated art‐based workshops with the intention of honouring participants' voices and individual stories; honed my own professional practice as a portrait photographer; and taught at the university level always with an eye toward social justice and empowering young people.

 Jamie Ashforth, co-Founder + Advisory Board member